jardelkuhnen/TodoListServer/README.md

   # 📦 Deploy
-   In this repo, is the backend code.
+   In this repository, is the backend code.
 To run locale, go to https://github.com/jardelkuhnen/TodoListClient to get the frontend code.